Alanna Koehler, PhD

 KaLynn Loeven

-KaLynn joined the Clinic for Special Children in 2017 as a Laboratory Technician and in 2019 she was promoted to a Laboratory Scientist.
+KaLynn joined the Clinic for Special Children in 2017 as a Laboratory Technician and in 2019 she was promoted to a Laboratory Scientist II.
 She is responsible for performing genetic research through microarrays and development of new testing assays.

 KaLynn earned both a Bachelor of Science degree in chemistry in 2009 and a Bachelor of Arts Degree in Biology in 2010 from Saint Francis University in Loretto, PA.
 Prior to joining the Clinic, she was employed as a senior chemist working in the method feasibility/development of pharmaceutical raw materials at Eurofins Lancaster Laboratories.
 Originally from the Reading area, she enjoys living in Lancaster with her husband.